tattler-community/tattler-community/README.rst

 - ⭐️ star our `repository <https://github.com/tattler-community/tattler-community/>`_ if you like tattler.
 That's our go-to place whenever we feel sad! 😁
 - `Let us know <mailto:users@tattler.dev>`_ that you are using tattler.
 How long?
 For what organization?
 What is your feedback?
-- Let your friends know about tattler.
-If you found it useful, chances are they will too.
+- Blog about tattler.
+If you found tattler useful, chances are your post will be useful to others too.
 - Report any `issue <https://github.com/tattler-community/tattler-community/issues>`_ in our code or docs.
 We take those seriously.
 - Package tattler for your distribution.
+Doing so for any of Ubuntu, Debian, CentOS and FreeBSD will help most people.
+- Implement a client for tattler in another language.

-- See ways to contribute in our `contributing guidelines <https://raw.githubusercontent.com/tattler-community/tattler-community/main/CONTRIBUTING.md>`_.
+See our `contributing guidelines <https://raw.githubusercontent.com/tattler-community/tattler-community/main/CONTRIBUTING.md>`_ for details.

 🎖️ License